 Each of the Pillars had PAs, coordinated by one or two Member States, while there was also a number of Horizontal Actions.
 The 2013 Action Plan put forward the three objectives of the Strategy: (1) Save the sea; (2) Increase prosperity; (3) Connect the Region.
 Each of the objectives has four sub-objectives.
 Moreover, there are in total 17 PAs and 5 Horizontal Actions, coordinated by different institutions of the Region.
-The Strategy focuses on the environmental issues, connectivity, attractiveness and prosperity, while seeking to coordinate the numerous cooperation structures and funding sources of the Region.
-There is a long cooperation history in the Baltic Sea Region.
+Overview of policy issues addressed The Strategy focuses on the environmental issues, connectivity, attractiveness and prosperity, while seeking to coordinate the numerous cooperation structures and funding sources of the Region.
+Supporting transnational structures: 1. political 2. economic and/ or 3. project-based cooperation There is a long cooperation history in the Baltic Sea Region.
 Several of the cooperation structures play an important role in the implementation of the EUSBSR.
-(1) Council of the Baltic Sea States, Nordic Council of Ministers, Baltic Sea Parliamentary Conference, VASAB, Baltic Sea States Sub-regional cooperation; (2) Baltic Sea Chambers of Commerce Association; (3) Baltic Sea Region Programme (transnational cooperation), South Baltic Programme (cross-border cooperation).
+(1) Council of the Baltic Sea States, Nordic Council of Ministers, Baltic Sea Parliamentary Conference, VASAB, Baltic Sea States Sub-regional cooperation; (2) Baltic Sea Chambers of Commerce Association; (3) Baltic Sea Region Programme (transnational cooperation), South Baltic Programme (cross-border cooperation), Central Baltic Programme (cross-border cooperation).
 Other institutions involved in the implementation of the EUSBSR are the Union of the Baltic Sea Cities, the Baltic Development Forum, the Euroregion Baltic, the Swedish Instritute, the ScanBalt fmba, the Baltic Institute of Finland, the Baltic Sea Non-Governmental Organisation (NGO) network.